What Is Mirto? A Guide To Sardinia’s Favorite Liquor

 How Do Locals Drink It?

-Despite the different opinions on how and when to drink it, all Sardinian agree on the fact that mirto has to be stored in a freezer, served cold, and enjoyed with friends and family.
+Despite the different opinions on how and when to drink it, all Sardinian agree that you must store mirto liquor in a freezer.
+You must serve it cold, and you will enjoy it more if you have it with friends and family.

 Best Commercial Brands Of Mirto